 Hashcat is cracking software designed with speed in mind.
 It utilizes OpenCL or CUDA to use CPU's and GPU's as compute devices.
 It supports Linux (native platform), Windows, and OSX, with emerging support for FPGA's.
 Hash support is done via modules written in OpenCL C or CUDA C, and supports over 300 hash types in it's base distribution.
 It offers builtin workload distribution, and session state saving so a run can be stopped, and restarted at a later time.
-Hashcat maintains an active (but brutal) community on the Freenode IRC Network, channel #hashcat.
+Hashcat maintains an active (but brutal) community on the Libera IRC Network, channel #hashcat.
 There is also a Wiki and active forum

 John The Ripper

 John the Ripper is a fast password cracker, currently available for many flavors of Unix, macOS, Windows, DOS, BeOS, and OpenVMS (the latter requires a contributed patch).
 Its primary purpose is to detect weak Unix passwords.
 Besides several crypt(3) password hash types most commonly found on various Unix flavors, supported out of the box are Kerberos/AFS and Windows LM hashes, as well as DES-based tripcodes, plus hundreds of additional hashes and ciphers in "-jumbo" versions.